Finding the best poker training site or course for you can be difficult.

 The course contains 27 videos which begin with the Law of The Three Ls for reading hands: Linear, Logic and Learning which help you put a structure around the hand reading process.

-Other videos cover important concepts such as:
+Other videos cover essential concepts such as:

 - the shapes of ranges,